 Among the many options available back then was the Ssangyong Stavic luxury MPV.
 It was priced from just PKR 18.25 lac for manual 2WD version to up to PKR 26.7 lac for the flagship 4WD automatic.
 But it was still PKR 6.29 lac cheaper than the Honda BR-V iVTEC-S of today which cost PKR 32.99 lac.

 Dewan Mushtaq Motors’ Mitsubishi Lancer was also a popular sedan of that time.
 It was priced from PKR 8.39 lac for the base 1.3L GL trim and went as high as PKR 10.99 lac for the flagship 1.6L GLX S/R version.
-Which means the top-spec Lancer back then was Rs 50,000 cheaper than the 800cc Prince Pearl of today which cost PKR 11.49 lac.
+Which means the top-spec Lancer back then was Rs 50,000 cheaper than the 800cc Prince Pearl of today which cost PKR 11.49 lac, and Rs 100,000 cheaper than United Bravo which now cost PKR 11.99 lac.

 The 8th generation Honda Civic commonly known as Reborn was available for PKR 14.99 lac for the flagship VTi Oriel Prosmatec version.
 And it was nearly Rs 100,000 cheaper than the 660cc Pak Suzuki Alto VXL AGS of this era that cost PKR 15.98 lac.